new92/InstaTools/Zeus/README.md

 Zeus is a specialized Python script tailored for Instagram, dedicated to revealing mutual likers, commenters, and comments across a specified set of posts.
 This targeted tool streamlines social media analysis, offering valuable insights into user engagement patterns on the Instagram platform.
 By focusing on Instagram, Zeus provides a precise and efficient solution for users seeking to understand and leverage interactions within this specific social media environment.

-> If you like this repository feel free to star and/or fork it.
-It really helps me to continue creating repos like these.
+> If you find value in this repository, please consider giving it a star and/or forking it.
+Your support greatly encourages me to create more repositories like InstaTools.

 ## Set up and run Zeus 🚀